ryanrhymes/owl_guide/book/chapter/basics.rst

   Sparse.Matrix.Z.zeros 5 5;;     (* double precision complex matrix *)

+In short, ``Generic`` module can do everything that submodules can, but for some functions (e.g. creation functions) you need to explicitly pass in the type information.

 Polymorphic Functions
 -------------------------------------------------

-Even though you can create four different types of data structure with one module (using different precision and number types), it does not mean you need different functions to process them in Owl.
-Polymorphism is achieved by pattern matching and GADT.
+Polymorphism is achieved by pattern matching and GADT in ``Generic`` module.
+This means many functions in ``Generic`` module can handle aforementioned four different number types.

-Herein I use the `sum` function in `Dense.Matrix.Generic` module as an example. `sum` function returns the summation of all the elements in a matrix.
+In the following, I use the `sum` function in `Dense.Matrix.Generic` module as an example. `sum` function returns the summation of all the elements in a matrix.

 .. code-block:: ocaml